In the world of coffee, there are hundreds of different podcasts out there.

 I Brew My Own Coffee, hosted by Brian Beyke and Bryan Schiele, is the pinnacle of coffee homebrewing education.

-The podcast provides information on everything from techniques to where to connect with other people focused on brewing coffee from scratch.
+The podcast provides information on everything from techniques to where to connect with other people who are passionate about brewing coffee from scratch.

 Brian and Bryan are especially knowledgeable about all things specialty coffee.

-Both men have worked in the specialty coffee business for years and have been able to provide great information about how to create the best specialty coffees at home.
+Both men have worked in the specialty coffee industry for years and have provided valuable information on how to create the best specialty coffees at home.

-You can enjoy learning new things about what grind sizes to use for which drink, how to home-roast the perfect bean, and how to create your own syrup.
+You can enjoy learning about the best grind sizes to use for different drinks, how to home-roast the perfect bean, and how to create your own syrup.

-I Brew My Own Coffee is the place to start if you’ve ever wanted to start learning how to run your own coffee shop from home instead of spending all your money at the local Starbucks.
+I Brew My Own Coffee is the place to start if you've ever wanted to learn how to run your own coffee shop from home, rather than spending all your money at the local Starbucks.

 7. Cat and cloud

-The podcast’s goal is to introduce newcomers to specialty coffee and teach those already involved in that world how to work smarter, not harder.
+The podcast's goal is to introduce newcomers to specialty coffee and educate those already involved in the world of specialty coffee on how to work smarter, not harder.

 While full of information, this podcast is more of a niche podcast.
 If you're a casual coffee lover who just wants to learn about the things you enjoy, this may not be your best podcast.